-George Floyd hailed as 'cornerstone of a movement' at funeral, family calls for justice
+George Floyd hailed as 'cornerstone of a movement' at funeral; family calls for justice

 His older brother, Philonise, sobbing in grief, told mourners, “George was my personal superman.”

-Taking the stage to deliver the main eulogy, the Rev. Al Sharpton, a prominent civil rights activist and television commentator, called Floyd “an ordinary brother” who left behind a legacy of greatness despite shortcomings that prevented him from achieving all that he once aspired to become.
+Taking the stage to deliver the main eulogy, civil rights activist the Rev. Al Sharpton called Floyd “an ordinary brother” who grew up in a Houston housing project but left behind a legacy of greatness despite rejections in jobs and sports that prevented him from achieving all that he once aspired to become.

-“God took the rejected stone and made him the cornerstone of a movement that is going to change the whole wide world,” Sharpton said.
+“God took the rejected stone and made him the cornerstone of a movement that is going to change the whole wide world,” Sharpton said, invoking a biblical parable from the New Testament.

 He added that the Floyd family would lead a march on Washington being organized for Aug.
 28 to mark the 57th anniversary of the 1963 “I Have a Dream” speech given from the steps of the Lincoln Memorial by civil rights leader Martin Luther King Jr., assassinated in 1968.